posit-dev/air/docs/notes.md

 ### Reversibility

-Respecting existing line breaks in function calls, function definitions, pipe chains, and assignment gives the user a bit more power over how the final result of air formatting looks.
-In these particular cases where there is no syntactic information air can use, this is generally a good thing, as that extra bit of information can improve code readability.
+Respecting existing line breaks in function calls, function definitions, pipe chains, and assignment gives the user a bit more power over how the final result of Air formatting looks.
+In these particular cases where there is no syntactic information Air can use, this is generally a good thing, as that extra bit of information can improve code readability.

 However, respecting existing formatting does have some major drawbacks.
 Consider the following list: